What happens when you flush

 We city-dwellers think we are the center of the universe, but water usage outside our homes is the biggest user of water supplies.
 About 80% of all the water in America is used for agriculture.
 Our residential usage includes 50% consumed for watering our lawns.
 All of these outside-the-home uses are great opportunities to use treated water.

-Fortunately, Florida has excellent forward-thinking regional water authorities to help us solve this problem.
-One familiar name might be the Southwest Water Management District (SWFWMD), which has a small part of Highlands, a large part of Polk, a small part of Lake and all of Sumter.
+Fortunately, Florida has excellent forward-thinking regional water authorities in order to help us solve this problem.
+One familiar name might be the Southwest Water Management District (SWFWMD) which has a small part of Highlands, a large part of Polk, a small part of Lake and all of Sumter.

+Remember, historically, water utilities took their treated water and just sent it back into the nearest creek or river.
+Only seven-percent of all treated water in the U.S. is reused.

 More reused water means less pumping of new water from the aquifers.
 Less pumping of new water helps ensure a stable supply of fresh water for residential use longer into the future.